rmccrear/javascript-practice-lv3/week-2/README.md

 listing 2:

     const boldify = (word) => {
-      let boldWord = `<b>${word}</b>`;
+      let boldWord = `<b> ${word} </b>`;
       return boldWord;
     }

-This look a bit confusion if you haven't seen that you can assign a function to a variable!
+This looks a bit confusing if you didn't know that you can assign a function to a variable!
 What is happening in listing 1 is we are declaring a function called boldify.
 In listing 2, we first declare a variable called boldify, then assign a function to it.
+Keep reading to take this step-by-step.

 ## Function can be assigned to variables